Bruderjulian/PathSage/README.md

 ### configure(options?: Object)

-Configures the cache, tokenizer and validator.
+Configures the cache and tokenizer.

 #### Example: